Quickstart

 HybridLens |

-Refractive lens + diffractive optical element | Hybrid optics co-design |
+JSON-defined refractive lens + DOE/metasurface phase element | Hybrid ray-wave optics co-design |

 DiffractiveLens |